-Below is the table showing the construction cost per square foot for different types of houses:
+Below is the table showing construction cost per square foot in Georgia for varying home sizes:

 Hard Costs to Build a House in Georgia

-Hard cost comprises the cost of things directly involved in the home-building process.
-This includes labor costs, material costs, etc. which play a role in estimating the project completion.
+Hard costs comprise expenses directly involved in the home-building process that play a direct role in estimating the project’s completion.

 Below are the average hourly rates of home building professionals in Georgia: